fdrevet/hassio-addons-repository/somfy-protexial-io-proxy/DOCS.md

 # Why this add-on ?

-I don't own a Tahoma Box and don't need/want one for the moment.
+I don't own a [Tahoma Box](https://www.somfy.fr/produits/1811478/tahoma) and don't need/want one for the moment.

-So, I wrote this add-on in order to let Hass.IO and my alarm communicate bidirectionally.
+So, I wrote this add-on in order to let HASS.io and my alarm communicate bidirectionally.